By: Team F11-1 Since: March 2020 Licence: MIT

 4.4.1.
 Implementation

-This allows us to specify the lexicographical order for sorting Food
+This allows us to specify the lexicographical order for sorting Food objects via their Name, using the following compareTo method in the Food class:

 public int compareTo(Food other) {